Nullness Specification (draft)

 is a subtype ofString NO_CHANGE

 Subtyping does end up being transitive when the relation is required to hold in all worlds.
 And it does end up being reflexive when the relation is required to hold only in some world.
-We don't state those properties as rules for two reasons: First, they arise naturally from the definitions.
-Second, we don't want to suggest that subtyping is reflexive and transitive under both versions of the rule.
+We do not state those properties as rules for two reasons: First, they arise naturally from the definitions.
+Second, we do not want to suggest that subtyping is reflexive and transitive under both versions of the rule.

 Contrast this with our nullness-delegating subtyping rules and containment